 As far back as September 2005, Citizens for Ethics and Responsibility in Washington listed Renzi as one of the “most corrupt” members of Congress.
 News of Renzi’s land scheme had been percolating for a long time before it finally became public in October 2006.
-“Many people had information on Rick Renzi and his corrupt practices in 2006, which is one reason I ran for Congress,” says Ellen Simon, a who was falsely accused by McCain and others of being president of the ACLU.
-“At the same time this information was known, was actively supporting Renzi in the race.”
+“Many people had information on Rick Renzi and his corrupt practices in 2006, which is one reason I ran for Congress,” says Ellen Simon, a civil rights lawyer who was falsely accused by McCain and others of being president of the ACLU.
+“At the same time this information was known, John McCain was actively supporting Renzi in the race.”
 MORE